earljay-caoile-401-advanced-javascript/auth-server/README.md

-# Lab 13 — Bearer Authorization
+# Lab 14 — Access Control

-## An Express server with basic and bearer authentication
+## An Express server with basic and bearer authentication plus ACL!

-Lab 10 to 13 for CF JS 401 Nights (n16)
+Lab 10 to 14 for CF JS 401 Nights (n16)

 ### Author: Earl Jay Caoile